-- •obstructions and possible unsafe conditions to the public who will be using the food and refreshment facilities of the close by boutiques - •As there is a bend on the road adjacent to the site proper road safety measures should be included with warning signs permanent trained watchmen, luminous sign boards indicating slope instability risk and road obstruction signs, night lamps etc are strongly recommended at this site.
+A good traffic control should be implemented in the construction stage.
+As there is bend on the road adjacent to the site proper road safety measures should be included with warning signs and permanent trained watchmen, luminous sign boards indicating slope instability risk and road obstruction notification signs, night lamps etc. are strongly recommended at this site.

-6.Priority Health and Safety Issues
+7. Priority Health and Safety Issues

-As the workers in the site have to work in high risk conditions, it is imperative to implement recommendations given in section 2003 of contractors' obligation on ESMP under "working conditions community health and safety".
-These recommendations should be followed carefully in a proper organization and safety monitoring system.
+As the workers in the site have to work in high risk conditions, it is imperative to implement recommendations given in section 2003 of contractors' obligation on ESMP under "working conditions and 8.Loss of land